 Now in implementing Phase 2 we’ve strayed into what is called Asset Allocation in the investment world.
 Done right, it is a very useful thing.
 But it requires a bit more work.
 Namely, about once a year, you’ll want to rebalance your funds.
 Many folks do this on their birthday so it’s easy to remember.
 So what the heck is rebalancing and how is it done?

-Let’s suppose you choose the same 50%-25%-25% allocation I use.
-On your birthday next year you take a look at your three funds.
+Let’s suppose you choose the same 75%-25% allocation I use.
+On your birthday next year you take a look at your two funds.
 Perhaps stocks have had a bad year and VTSAX has lost value.
-In the process, it is now only, say, 40% of your portfolio.
-Meanwhile your bonds and REIT are now each 30%.
+In the process, it is now only, say, 65% of your portfolio.
+Meanwhile your bonds are now 35%.
 Your allocation has shifted.
-To rebalance you simply sell enough of the bond and REIT funds to return them to 25% each and reinvest that money into VTSAX returning it to 50%.
+To rebalance you simply sell enough of the bond fund to return it to 25% and reinvest that money into VTSAX returning it to 75%.

 In the process, over time, you will have in effect bought low and sold high, without having to predict what the market is going to do.
 This improves performance and provides the smoother ride.
 Most times, as reader Matt looks for, you’ll be able to point to something going up.

 To be clear, this is not to say there will be no bumps.
-Sometimes all three will head down and at other times they’ll march up arm in arm.
+Sometimes both will head down and at other times they’ll march up arm in arm.
 But even then they’ll each drop or rise at differing rates.

 Next post, Stocks — Part XI: International Investing, I’ll talk about why I don’t feel the need to add these funds.
 I’ll also recommend the two best to use if you decide you want to.
 Shortly after that I’ll post telling you about Target Retirement Funds which offer asset allocation with minimal effort.
 We might call these the “Even Simpler Smooth and Simple Path.”
 Stay tuned.